Home » Old Fashioned Desserts » Jam Jam Cookies {Easy Vintage Recipe}

 Instructions

-• Prep.
+• Prepare for baking.
 Preheat your oven to 350°F (175°C).
-Line a baking sheet with parchment paper or a silicone baking mat.
+Then, line a baking sheet with parchment paper or a silicone baking mat to prevent sticking and make sure even baking.

 parchment paper lined baking sheet.